leahkemp/hg_compute_resource_requirements/README.md

 - Temporary space requirements eg. for pipeline runs

+## To do

 Things that would reduce the temporary space demands:

-- [] establishing readonly permissions on human genomics raw data so I don't make a copy of the data on scratch to analyse (I currently do this to reduce the chance of damaging raw data)
+- [ ] establishing readonly permissions on human genomics raw data so I don't make a copy of the data on scratch to analyse (I currently do this to reduce the chance of damaging raw data)